Mind over Body. The reason why we have difficulty keeping New Year’s resolutions. It’s hard, really hard, to guide the mind.

 The seven steps of this chapter reveal an overall framework of how we humans function.
 Our ‘inner workings’, in particular what goes on in our minds and how that expresses itself through our bodies.

-To start with, let’s step back and be crystal clear why chapters 7-10 in Inventory and their parallel chapters 7-10 here in Audit are written as they are—in particular why chapter 10 in Inventory is entitled Animals versus Humans and in Audit Singularity of Humankind.
+To start with, let’s step back and be crystal clear why Sections 7-10 in Inventory and their parallel Sections 7-9 in Audit of the Universe are written as they are—in particular Section 10 in Inventory is entitled Animals versus Humans and Section 1 in Audit of Humankind Singularity of Humankind.

 It is to emphasize the superior mental capacities of humans.